 Traditional Kabyle dress for men includes a loosely flowing robe, a woolen lariat draped over a woolen cap, and a broad-brimmed straw hat.
 Women wear brightly colored cotton garments, usually woven in wavy stripes.
 Silk scarves cover their heads.

-The New Testament and the Jesus film are available to the Kabyle in their own language.
+The full Bible and the Jesus film are available to the Kabyle in their own language.
 However, the stronghold of Islam must first be broken through prayer before this people can be reached with the Gospel.

 * Pray that the Jesus film will effectively reveal the person of Jesus to the Kabyle.